HunnyPuuh/Efficient-Graph-Based-Image-Segmentation/README.md

 That is, for small components we require stronger evidence for a boundary.
 A larger k causes a preference for larger components.
 Note, however, that k is not a minimum component size.
 Smaller components are allowed when there is a sufficiently large difference between neighboring components.

 ## Algorithm and its properties

+The algorithm is closely related to Kruskal’s algorithm for constructing a minimum spanning tree of a graph (cf. Cormen et al., 1990).
+It can be implemented to run in O(m logm) time, where m is the number of edges in the graph.

 First, introduce the algorithm process

 Input: <img src="img/eq5.png" > with n vertices and m edges